 Ground Canopy or Directional Entrance Window Standard Sign Wall Sign Sign Sign Sign Informational Sign Maximum height 20 10 feet N/A 3 feet 8 feet N/A 10 feet Maximum Width 20 15 feet 80% of the wall or canopy width per tenant space 3 feet 8 feet N/A N/A Max. sq. ft.
-200120 30 sq. ft. or 4sq. ft. perlinear foot ofthe wall orcanopy,whichever isgreater, up toa maximumof 150 sq. ft.for buildingsunder 12storics andup to 500 sq.ft. forbuildings 12stories ormore (SeeArticle III,Section 9(b)) 6 32 30% of the window space for buildings under 50,000 sq. ft.; 10 % of the window area for buildings 50,000 sq. ft. or over 16 feet

-Maximum 1 sign per 1/primary 2/authorized 1/entrance N/A 1 per lot
+200 120 30 sq. ft. or 4 sq. ft. per linear foot of the wall or canopy, whichever is greater, up to a maximum of 150 sq. ft. for buildings under 12 stories and up to 500 sq. ft. for buildings 12 stories or more (See Article III, Section 9(b)) 32 30% of the window space for buildings under 50,000 sq. ft.; 10 % of the window area for buildings 50,000 sq. ft. or over 16 feet Maximum number allowed 1 sign per business entity or tenant 1/street frontage 1/primary façade and 1/secondary façade 1/business entity/tenant 2/authorized curb cut 1/entrance N/A 1 per lot Maximum projection from N/A 6 feet 2 feet N/A N/A N/A

-number business façade and curb cut

-allowed entity or 1/secondary

-tenant façade

-1/street 1/business

-frontage entity/tenant

-Maximum N/A 6-feet 2 feet N/A N/A N/A

-projection

-from

 structure

 Required 10 feet N/A 0 feet 10 feet N/A 10 feet

 setback from

 electrical

 transmission

 lines

-- (c) No property zoned for non-residential or mixed use may have more than one (1) ground sign that is oriented towards travelers along the same street. - (d) In addition to those regulations set forth in subsection (a) and (b) above, no person may maintain a lot zoned for commercial use where the aggregate sign area exceeds four hundred fifty (450) square feet, or two (2) square feet of signage for each one hundred (100) square feet of floor area, whichever is greater, regardless of the construction, placement or type of sign or signs.

-(e) Nonresidential and mixed-use buildings 12 stories or more are not restricted as to the location of wall signs placed on or above the 12th story.
+- (cb) No property zoned for non-residential or mixed use may have more than one (1) ground sign per entrance, but no such sign shall be within 260 feet of another such sign that is oriented towards travelers along the same street. - (cd) In addition to those regulations set forth in subsection (a) and (b) above, no person may maintain a lot zoned for commercial use where the aggregate sign area exceeds four hundred fifty (450) square feet, or two (2) square feet of signage for each one hundred (100) square feet of floor area, whichever is greater, regardless of the construction, placement or type of sign or signs. - (c) Nonresidential and mixed-use buildings 12 stories or more are not restricted as to the location of wall signs placed on or above the 12th story.
 However, no wall sign shall exceed any roof line.